 Lover’s Quarrel and the slow death of America, 2003, limited edition maxi-single, Confessional Recordings: Rhinohead Productions presents a one shot produced as a remote collaborative project with J.J.
 Zetts blending love-gone-bad and post-9/11 commentary.
 CD out of print, Mp3s with PDF available: $2

 DJ Confessional – Electrotribal Getdown, 2005, single, Confessional Recordings: a dramatic electronic GarageBand lesson – an appropriate dance party track to the end of things.
 MP3, Free on demand; download it here: DJ Confessional – Electrotribal Getdown

-Thick Asian Girls/Thick Asian Girls II, 2005, maxi-single, Confessional Recordings: two variants of bass exclusive/heavy instrumental – inspired by Asian morality-play films and and friends, Lara & Aina, who encouraged me to start playing the bass.
-The use of “Thick” in the title does not refer to body-size/type, but rather to the complex positive attitudes of the girls and the heaviness of the layered bass tones.
-In the end, fun and solid!
+Thick Asian Girls/Thick Asian Girls II, 2005, maxi-single, Confessional Recordings: two variants of bass exclusive/heavy instrumental – inspired by Asian morality-play films and a couple friends (Aina & Lara) who encouraged me to start playing the bass.
+Positive, heavy layered bass tones, fun and solid!
 TAGII MP3, Free on demand; download it here: WFW2 – Thick Asian Girls (V1)

 Your City – My End, 2011-14, demo, Confessional Recordings: work in progress

-•• A batch of out of print gems, and few tunes that I like, that you might too:
+•• A homage of out of print gems, and few tunes that I like, that you might too: